neverRare/butter/doc/README.md

 # Butter docs

+Butter is still in development, some of the documentation could be outdated.

 ## Language

 A high level documentation of various operation in Butter.
 It describes its syntaxes through examples.